 Kosher salt (called rock salt outside North America) and table salt are the most common salts used in brining.

 Some people say that kosher salt tastes “cleaner” than table salt because it does not contain the anti-caking agents added to table salt.
 Some people prefer non-iodized table salt over iodized table salt, believing that potassium iodide creates an off-taste.
-However, these flavour differences melt away when salt is diluted in large quantities of water in a brine.
+However, these flavor differences melt away when salt is diluted in large quantities of water in a brine.
 In an article about salt in the September/October 2002 issue of Cook’s Illustrated magazine, taste testers felt that “all nine salts tasted pretty much the same” when dissolved in spring water and chicken stock, whether it was 36¢/pound iodized table salt, 66¢/pound kosher salt, or $36/pound Fleur de Sel de Camargue sea salt from France.

 SALT EQUIVALENT MEASURES

 Table salt weighs about 10 ounces (285 grams) per cup, while kosher salt weighs 5-8 ounces (140-225 grams) per cup, depending on the brand.
-If using kosher salt in a brine, you must use more than a cup to achieve the same salt flavour you would get from a cup of table salt.
+If using kosher salt in a brine, you must use more than a cup to achieve the same salt flavor you would get from a cup of table salt.

 The chart below shows equivalent amounts of table salt and the two most popular brands of kosher salt.